Rabwah: Etymology

 Rabwah is an Arabic word meaning an "elevated place".
 The formal inauguration of the settlement took place on 20 September 1948 after prayers and a sacrifice of five goats at the corners and centre of the area.
 The town was named Rabwah by then leader of the Ahmadiyya Muslim Community, Mirza Basheer-ud-Din Mahmood Ahmad.
-However, the Provincial Assembly of the Punjab passed a resolution on 17 November 1998 changing the name of Rabwah to ‘Nawan Qadian’, but on 14 February 1999, a new directive was issued, renaming Nawan Qadian to Chenab Nagar.
+However, the Provincial Assembly of the Punjab passed a resolution on 17 November 1998 changing the name of Rabwah to ‘Nawan Qadian’.
+On 14 February 1999, a new directive was issued, renaming Nawan Qadian to Chenab Nagar.
 The other names considered were Chak Dhaggian, Mustafa Abad, and Siddiq Abad.

 History

 Medieval History

 From a historical perspective, Rabwah is from where Muhammad Bin Qasim, after conquering Sindh and Multan, crossed the Chenab River and moved towards Kashmir.
 Here the Arabs fought against the Hindu Raja of Chandrod (which is probably the ancient name of Chiniot).
 More than 100 Arab soldiers lost their lives in the battle and a "Graveyard of Martyrs" exists to this day in Chiniot.